-Title: Developing and maintaining good occupational working relationships in the workplace Additional inform nation about this unit Assessment Guida ance This unit must be assessed in a work environment, in accordance with the ConstructionSkills' Consolidated Assessment Strategy for Construction and the Built Environment.
+Title: Developing and maintaining good occupational working relationships in the workplace Additional inform nation about this unit Assessment Guidance This unit must be assessed in a work environment, in accordance with the ConstructionSkills' Consolidated Assessment Strategy for Construction and the Built Environment.
 Assessors for this unit must have verifiable, current industry experience and a sufficient depth of relevant occupational expertise and knowledge, and must use a combination of assessment methods as defined in the Consolidated Assessment Strategy.
 Workplace evidence of skills cannot be simulated.
-Sector Subject Areas 05.2 Building and Construction Availability for use Shared unit Unit guided learning hours 27

-Tit le: Implementing, maintaining and reviewing systems for health, safety, welfare, wellbeing and environmental protection in the workplace Un it Number: A/650/0880 Learning outcomes The learner will be able to: sment criteria urner can: 1 Implement organisational initiatives.
-1.1 Implement, maintain and record the organisational initiatives in relation to health, safety, welfare and wellbeing and environmental awareness 1.2 Explain how to implement the various methods to maintain and record the organisational initiatives in relation to health, safety, welfare, wellbeing and environmental awareness.
-2 2 Promote a culture of health, safety, welfare and environmental awareness.
-2.1 Promote a culture of health, safety, welfare and environmental awareness through leadership, communication and personal example.
+Sector Subject Are ea 05.2 Building and Construction Availability for use e Shared unit Unit guided learn ing hours 27 Assessment hours 5 10 ing outcomes Assessment criteria 1 1 arner will be able to: Implement organisational initiatives.
+1.1 arner can: Implement, maintain and record the organisational initiatives in relation to health, safety, welfare and wellbeing and environmental awareness.
+1.2 Explain how to implement the various methods to maintain and record the organisational initiatives in relation to health, safety, welfare, wellbeing and environmental awareness.
+2 health, safety, welfare and environmental Promote a culture of health, safety, welfare and environmental awareness through leadership, communication and personal example. awareness.
 2.2 Describe how to implement various methods to promote a culture of health, safety, welfare, wellbeing and environmental awareness on site.
-3 3 Identify and implement opportunities for improving health, safety, welfare, wellbeing and the environment on site.
+3 Identify and implement opportunities for improving health, safety, welfare, wellbeing and the environment on site.
 3.1 Identify opportunities to improve health, safety, welfare, wellbeing and the environment on site.
 3.2 Implement improvements that could improve health, safety welfare and wellbeing and the environment on site.
 3.3 Explain how to identify opportunities that will improve health, safety, welfare, wellbeing and the environment for the workforce, other personnel on site, members of the public, occupiers, site visitors and people affected by site operations and how to implement them.
+4 Implement and record checks carried out to verify the competence of those under your control.
+4.1 Carry out and record current organisational checks to verify the competence of those under your control.